Make your house a home with a loan from Hitachi Personal Finance

 And remember - if you apply for a shorter term and are offered a higher rate you will be able to increase the number of months you use to repay the loan to reduce your monthly payments to suit your budget.

-Just one of the reasons we’ve been voted the UK’s Best Direct Loan Provider by Your Money for the last five years.
+Just one of the reasons we’ve been voted the UK’s Best Direct Loan Provider by Your Money for the last six years.

 Why take out a loan for home improvements?